disruptiveplanets/AIME/data/minimizer/readme.md

 The other fits failed to resolve a difference; some of them even failed to converge!
 On closer inspection, so many failed to converge that I fear a minimizer issue.
 I am therefore trying a tiered minimizer technique, where you minimize for small l, then fix those parameters and increment l.
 Run 6 is a rerun of 5 using this technique.

+# Sept 27
 However, I'm still running into problems with minima finding.
-Run 2 returns to l=2 order fits.
+Run 2 returns to l=2 order fits, but I don't have data for it because it's only useful for checking the minimizing parameters.
+I've learned that stopping at r = 2rp is worse than 5rp which is worse than 10 rp, but stopping at the end point of the simulation is bad.
+So, I'm running run-7, which is run-6 except minimizing up to rp=10.
+I will also run it for twice as long.

+LOOK INTO RUN 6.4-1!
+THERE'S SOME success

+RUN 7 (the fit file is tested already, but need to interpret run 6 still)